Search by Keyword

 Unity is important to God.
 In order to achieve it in a work environment, we must work out issues that arise with others through forgiveness, truth and love.
 Simultaneously, we must overcome our own fears, insecurities and baggage and lean into God to remove the obstacles that are out of our control.
 Our attitudes and commitment to God’s ways, along with the levels of dysfunction within us, others and the organization, can determine how hard and how long our journey will be.

 Therefore, unity is often a process.
 And in this process, God forges us, our co-workers, our leaders and our organizations often through the heat of pressure.
 The reason He has us in this vice is because He's trying to teach us, purify us and position us for promotion.
 But are we willing to be teachable?
-Are we willing to die to the limitation of selfishness?
+Are we willing to die to the limitation of self-centeredness?

-I love the NIV note for verse 15, which tells us that the peace that only Christ can give us is to prevail in all human relationships, like an umpire over an attitude of bitterness and quarrelsomeness.
+I love the NIV note for verse 15, which tells us the peace that only Christ can give us is to prevail in all human relationships, like an umpire over an attitude of bitterness and quarrelsomeness.
 Where there is disunity, there is disconnection, fragmentation, a loss of synergy, of power.
-It is a place where the enemy thrives to negate the plans of God.
+It is a place where the enemy thrives to hinder the plans of God.